escowles/recipes/_posts/2013-10-17-orange-chicken.md

 	<li>Add stock, orange juice, sugar, soy sauce, sherry and garlic and stir fry until chicken is done.</li>
 	<li>Remove from heat, mix in corn starch and sesame oil, and serve over rice.</li>
 </ul>

+---

+2013-10-18 14:01:50: Pretty bland and not very orangey.
+Try sauteing garlic & chilies, adding 1 cup of OJ, then adding chicken, and finishing with corn starch/sesame oil.